ExcaliburZero/mrds_info/docs/monster_raising/lifespan.rst

 When a monster's starts a week with its lifespan at :code:`0`, they will die.

+Monsters tend to live between 3 years and 5 years of age, but that will vary based on the monster's main and sub-breeds as well as how you raise them.
+Rasing your monster poorly can greatly decrease their lifespan, while raising them effectively can make them live even longer.

 Cleo's warning
 --------------
 Cleo will warn you when your monster's lifespan drops below 25% of its starting lifespan.